angela-d/brain-dump/networking/openwrt/openwrt-wifi-vlan.md

 # Wifi VLAN for OpenWRT
+Updated for OpenWrt 19.07.6

-Useful to segment untrustworthy devices like "smart" TVs and prevent bad behavior, snooping and surveillance of network traffic.
+Useful to segment untrustworthy devices like "smart" TVs or wifi for guests and prevent bad behavior, snooping and surveillance of network traffic.

+> Note that if you try to send data to the "smart" TV from another wifi network (like casting from a Youtube Android app, for example), you'll break that capability with device isolation.
+>
+> Your device may also need to login to this VLAN/SSID to communicate, unless you set up IGMP/inter-VLAN traffic for your desired device(s), which is outside of the scope of my notes.

 ## Backup, first
 System > Backup / Flash Firmware